contao/docs/docs/dev/framework/logging.md

 In more complex applications, log channels are used to group related messages and optionally process them differently.

-A typical Symfony application typically uses channels such as `request` or `security` to assign messages to the appropriate parts of the application.
+A Symfony application typically uses channels such as `request` or `security` to assign messages to the appropriate parts of the application.

 Contao itself uses the `contao` channel for all Contao-specific messages.